SreekanthGudisi/GitHubUserAndFollowers/README.md

 3. If user has followers, you can see list of followers in tableview like followers Name and Avatar.

 // Design Pattern
 Here I have used like

 1. SingleTon Design pattern

-     By Storing API's response into SharedInformation class
+     By storing API's response into SharedInformation class

 1. Decorator Design pattern.